Primary School Residential Activity Trips - For Year 6 & Below

-These residential activity trips are designed to be very effective in supporting many of the Key Stage 2 curriculum requirements such as key skills, PSHE and citizenship in a fun and inspiring setting out in the fresh air.
+These residential activity trips are ideal for primary school children as they are very effective in supporting many of the Key Stage 2 curriculum requirements such as key skills, PSHE and citizenship in a fun and inspiring setting out in the fresh air.
+In addition to our year 6 programmes, we are now also delivering short stay residentials of just 1 or 2 nights for primary schools, to accommodate the younger age range of years 3, 4 and 5.

 Maximum Development of Every Child